 Mummified bodies bearing tattoo designs provide some of the earliest concrete confirmation that this style of body modification was wide spread geographically, with remains also recovered from countries such as Peru and Nubia.
 Undoubtedly, the most famous of these mummified bodies is that of a man now named Otzi, who dates back to the Bronze Age (3300 B.C.E) and takes his name from the Alps region where his remains were discovered.
 Otzi had numerous blue tattoo markings over several parts of his body.
 These included lines running down the lower part of his back or lumbar area.
 Other clear markings were positioned around his ankles and a cross was visible on the back of his knee.
 The reasons for these tattoos are unknown, but theories such as identity or ethnic markers are common among the scientific world.

 A mummy preserved in ice for 2,500 years, pictured above, features tattoos on both arms.
 This female is believed to have been part of the Pazyryk culture, which practiced tattooing on many of its important community members.
-The Pazyryk were nomadic horsemen, warriors, and hunters who lived during the 6th and 2nd Centuries B.C.E. in the Steppe region.
-Emphasis has been focused on one particular find, that of a male believed to be a chief or leader who possessed numerous animal tattoos resembling fish and a deer like creature.
+The Pazyryk were nomadic horsemen, warriors, and hunters who lived during the 6th and 2nd centuries B.C.E. in the Steppe region.
+Emphasis has been focused on one particular find, that of a male believed to be a chief or leader who possessed numerous animal tattoos resembling fish and a deer-like creature.
 While his body is badly decomposed, some skin remains.
 One other specific tattoo on his spine showed similarities to the one found on Otzi, supporting the theory that tattoos indicated rank or achievement.

 Western understanding of tattoos that changed when European sailors and explorers met tribes and people in the South Pacific with ornate tattoos.
 The elaborate designs that Polynesian people made captured the imagination of Anglo and European people.
 Sailors and explorers got their own tattoos, initiating a new era for skin art in the West.
 For centuries after that, popular attitudes about tattoos would link them with fringe or outsider organizations and cultures, including prisoners, social activists, and rebels of different types.

 However, elsewhere in the world such as Asia, and particularly in China and Japan, the tattoo is considered a spiritual enhancement.
 For Buddhist monks it has long been quite common to wear tattoos as a talisman, that along with prayer, serves as a protector.
-Furthermore, tattoos offered other purposes, including warding of bad luck and providing mystical powers.
+Furthermore, tattoos offered other purposes, including warding off bad luck and providing mystical powers.
 Many Asian designs took the form of or were certainly based on calligraphy and numerology, with countless others depicting dragons.

 Not only historians but additionally Merriam-Webster, declare that in 1777 the word ‘tattoo’ first entered the English language.
 It referred to inked images on skin and was therefore added to the English dictionary.
 Although its derivation is uncertain, the word can be traced to the journals of Captain James Cook, a British explorer and naval officer.
 During an expedition to the South Pacific, Cook kept a journal.
 In 1769 he recorded the word tattau, which meant “to mark”.
 However, further references to the word tattoo can be traced back earlier, to around early 1600, but with unclear meaning.